Zdanc32/movie-api/README.md

 <h1>Documentation</h1>

-This is simple web service to return information about movies and movie detatils. <br>
+This is simple web service to return information about movies and movie details. <br>
-You can also add mark to movie <br>
+You can also add a mark to the movie of your choosing.<br>

 service use:
 <ul>